-A Councilmember should not vote on a resolution for the City to condemn his or her own property because he or she has a financial interest in this matter.
+A Council member should not vote on a resolution for the City to condemn their own property because they have a financial interest in this matter.

-A Councilmember is not disqualified from voting on an assessment, even when the assessment is limited to the street the Councilmember lives on.
-This has been held to be a legislative vote, where the Councilmember's interest is in common with the public subject to the taxation.
+A Council member is not disqualified from voting on an assessment, even when the assessment is limited to the street the Council member lives on.
+This has been held to be a legislative vote, where the Council member's interest is in common with the public subject to the taxation.

-COUNCIL ETHICS RULE 3 -- CONFLICTS OF INTEREST - COUNCILMEMBER'S OWN CONDUCT
+COUNCIL ETHICS RULE 3 -- CONFLICTS OF INTEREST - COUNCIL MEMBER'S OWN CONDUCT

-A Councilmember shall not vote on any questions involving the Councilmember's own conduct including those of excusal and discipline of that Councilmember.
-This rule does not apply to a vote on a contract, which is governed by Rule 1.
+A Council member shall not vote on any questions involving the Council member's own conduct including those of excusal and discipline of that Council member.
+This rule does not apply to a vote on a contract, which is governed by Ethics Rule 1.